Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 ## Cloud Foundry

 Cloud Foundry is an alternative to OpenShift that is a bit more OS agnostic.
-Since it has been conceived before docker, it isn't build around kubernetes.
-Instead they built their own container management system named Diego.
+Since it has been conceived before docker, it isn't built around kubernetes.
+Instead, they built their own container management system named Diego.

 ![image-20240228092556675](./res/PAAS/image-20240228092556675.png)